folio-org/raml-module-builder/doc/upgrading.md

 possible to provide your own by implemeting the `PostgresTester` interface.

 If [DB\_\* environment variable database configuration](../README.md#environment-variables)
-is provided, the PostgresTester instance is
-*not* used for testing.
+(or JSON DB config) is provided, the PostgresTester instance is *not* used for testing.
 This allows testing to be performed on local Postgres instance.
 See [RMB-826](https://issues.folio.org/browse/RMB-826).